 Oh, and if you’re sending along content from your company?
 Just insert the name into the description like so: “I’m linking to a HubSpot blog post on CRMs you may find helpful … "

-Some reps attempt to create urgency by starting their emails with a rhetorical question, such as, “Did you know the average person has 300% more unread emails in their inbox than four years ago?”
+Some reps attempt to create urgency by starting their emails with a rhetorical question, such as, “Did you know most U.S. workers have an average of 199 unread emails in their inbox?”
 (Yup, that’s a true stat.)

 I have bad news for anyone who believes prospects will read this line and think, 'No, I did not know that.
 Wow, I better drop everything and work with this salesperson!'